d-bucur/godot_integration_comparison/results.md

 - Euler: completely innacurate, error increases with each timestep
 - Midpoint: orbital period increases like in Euler, just slower.
 This happens because the error accumulates when the slope of the function does not change sign, causing it to gain energy
 - Symplectic Euler: serviceable, but gains energy when varying timestep
-- Velocity Verlet: conserves energy, even at varying timesteps, but becauase of innacuracy the orbit rotates around the focal point.
+- Velocity Verlet: conserves energy, even at varying timesteps, but becauase of innacuracy the orbit rotates around the focal point [^2]
 - Leapfrog: should be similar to symplectic euler, but the velocity and positions are staggered
 - RK4: even more drift than VV, doesn't conserve energy, maybe something wrong with implementation or test